Pre-infection, vaccines provide the best protection from COVID - ExBulletin

 Researchers have investigated infectious diseases in California and New York, which make up about 18% of the US population.
 They also looked at COVID-19 hospitalization in California.

 Overall, about 70% of adults in each state were vaccinated.
-Another 5% have been vaccinated and were previously infected.
+An additional 5% have been vaccinated and were previously infected.
 A little less than 20% were not vaccinated.
 About 5% were unvaccinated but had been infected in the past.

 By early October, the case rates were as follows compared to previously unvaccinated people who had not been infected.

-— Those who have been vaccinated but have not been infected before are 6 times lower in California and 4.5 times lower in New York.
+• Vaccinated but previously uninfected people are 6 times lower in California and 4.5 times lower in New York.

-— Those who are infected but never vaccinated are one-29th in California and one-fifteenth in New York.
+• One-29th in California and 1/15 in New York for those who have been infected but have never been vaccinated.

-— Those infected and vaccinated are 32.5 times lower in California and 20 times lower in New York.
+• Infected and vaccinated people are 32.5 times lower in California and 20 times lower in New York.

 However, the researchers found that the difference in rates between these last two groups was not statistically significant.